Napoleon Orda

-Napoleon Mateusz Tadeusz Orda (Напалеон Орда; Napoleonas Orda; 11 February 1807 – 26 April 1883) was a Polish-Lithuanian musician, pianist, composer, and artist, best known for numerous sketches of historical sites of the former Polish–Lithuanian Commonwealth.
+Napoleon Mateusz Tadeusz Orda (Напалеон Орда; Napoleonas Orda; 11 February 1807 – 26 April 1883) was a Polish–Lithuanian musician, pianist, composer, and artist, best known for numerous sketches of historical sites of the former Polish–Lithuanian Commonwealth.

 Biography

 Napoleon Orda was born in the village of Varacevičy in the Pinsky Uyezd of Minsk Governorate (now in Ivanava District of Belarus) in his father's manor.
 His father, Michał Orda, was an impoverished noble of Lithuanian ancestry and the marshal of the powiat of Kobryn.
+His mother was Józefa (nee Butrymowicz).
 After finishing Svislach gymnasium in 1823, he started mathematical studies at the Imperial University of Vilnius.
 However, his university career came to an end on 27 August 1826, when he was arrested by the Russian secret police for taking part in a secret student society "Zorzanie", which was active in Svislach and Białystok gymnasiums.
 Although he was released soon afterwards, he was expelled from the university and was not allowed to continue his studies.

 Orda took part in the failed November Uprising of 1830 against Russian Empire and served with distinction in the famous 4th Regiment (Czwartacy).
 For his bravery he received the highest Polish military decoration, the Virtuti Militari.
 After the uprising his manor was confiscated and Orda had to flee abroad in order to avoid being imprisoned and sent to Siberia.

 He travelled through many European countries, including Italy and Switzerland.
 Finally in 1833, he settled in Paris, where he became one of the prominent members of the Polish diaspora there and one of the close friends of Fryderyk Chopin.
 He learned to play the piano under the guidance of Chopin and Franz Liszt and wrote several mazurkas, waltzes and polonaises.
 While in Paris he also studied painting briefly with Pierre Girard and started to portray his long lost motherland in countless sketches.

 In Paris, Orda married Irene Bougle and worked as the head of Maison de Commission shop.
 He was also the head of the Italian Opera in Paris, until it was closed due to the February Revolution of 1848.
 He was also an active member of various Polish political and social organisations, including the Committee of Polish Emigrants.
 Most of his spare time he spent travelling.
 He visited France, England, Scotland, Belgium, the Netherlands, Lorraine, Spain, Portugal and Algeria.